marklieberman/youtube-dl-button/README.md

 ## Contributing

-This project could use 1) a cross-platform native-app to add support for Linux and MacOS, 2) an installer to create manifest and registry entries automateically, and 3) an auto-update feature to grab new versions of youtube-dl.exe.
+This project could use 1) a cross-platform native-app to add support for Linux and MacOS, 2) an installer to create manifest and registry entries automatically, ~~and 3) an auto-update feature to grab new versions of youtube-dl.exe~~.
 Any contributions would be appreciated and I would publish the addon on AMO once these features are available.